mennatuallah-hefny/Industrial-Equipment-Fault-Classification/README.md

 # Industrial Equipment Fault Classification

 ## Project Description
 This project involves detecting and classifying faults in industrial equipment using images.
 The goal is to develop a model capable of identifying faults from industrial equipment images and categorizing them correctly into different fault classes.
-The dataset used for this project is the **Fault Detection Dataset** from Kaggle.
+The dataset used for this project is the **casting product image data for quality inspection** from Kaggle.

 ### Task Breakdown
 - **ResNet Architecture**: Implement ResNet architecture from scratch.